PowerShell/PowerShell/.github/CONTRIBUTING.md

 #### Pull Request - Code Review

-* Author, Reviewer, and Assignee of a PR
+* Roles of a PR: Author, Reviewer, and Assignee
   * Reviewer and Assignee are two separate roles of a PR.
     * A Reviewer can be anyone from the collaborators.
       A Reviewer reviews the change of a PR,